Skip to main content

 3. You must be able to recognise the following intervals: major and minor 2nds, major and minor 3rds, perfect 4th, perfect 5th, major and minor 6ths, major and minor 7ths, octave.

-This section contains musical challenges of a kind you’re unlikely to have come across before, and they are to do with being able to think your way through a task involving music notation.
+This section will set a task involving music notation.
 Advanced skills with notation are not needed.
 You will pick a task from a choice of two or three.

 Interview

-The interview will be with one member of staff and will be 15 minutes long.
-This is an opportunity for us to get to know you personally, to find out a little of your background, what you’re interested in and excited about.
-It is useful if you have looked at our curricula online, as you will be able to talk about those aspects of our curricula that are most in line with your ambitions and enthusiasms.
+The interview will be with one member of staff.
+This is an opportunity for us to get to know you personally and find out what you’re interested in and excited about.
+We recommend you look at our curricula online, as you will be able to talk about the aspects that are most in line with your ambitions and enthusiasms.

 Performance

 We ask you to perform some music as a part of the interview.
-You should aim to prepare a short programme of about 5 to a maximum of 7 minutes of material.
-Here are some important notes that may help you to decide what you might perform:
+You should prepare a programme of about 5 minutes,

-• choose things that you really like and can show off what you can do at your best.
+Choose things that you like and can show off what you can do at your best.

-• If you compose music, we strongly encourage you to perform some of it for us.
+• If you compose music, we strongly encourage you to perform some of it.
 If you improvise, we would love to hear you do that.

 After the Entrance Test